Who hits the ball and makes it go?

 Or the big mace through the fray

 Rulers of the batting eye,

 Where their gaudy triples fly,

 Who is it that steals the show?

 Vincent, Dominic, and Joe.

-During the ’42 season as World War II expanded, many ballplayers were drafted into military service.
+During the ’42 season, as World War II expanded, many ballplayers were drafted into military service.
 Around this time Dom was labeled the “Little Professor” because of his 5-foot-9, 168-pound frame, his serious expression, and his glasses -- necessary to correct his nearsightedness.
 Dom earned his second All-Star selection that season while on his way to hitting .286 with 110 runs scored, good for third in the league, 272 total bases, and 36 doubles.
 Early in the season, Dom tried to enlist in the Navy but was told that his vision was an issue.
 “I had to fight my way into the Navy,” said DiMaggio.
 “They rejected me because of my eyesight, and for the longest time, I told them I wanted to be in the Navy.
 I was not about to sit out the war.”
-Despite a 4-F classification, he was able to enlist after completing the season, and left work and home for a three-year stint in the United States Coast Guard.
+Despite a 4-F classification, he was able to enlist after completing the season, and left work and home for a three-year stint in the United States Navy.
 While in the service, DiMaggio played for the Norfolk Naval Training Station team in Virginia and saw overseas duty as well.

 Dominic returned to baseball in 1946, along with Ted Williams, Johnny Pesky, Bobby Doerr, and many of the more than 500 professional baseball players who had served during wartime.
 The Red Sox had an amazing year, finishing 12 games ahead of the Tigers and 17 games ahead of the Yankees, with 104 wins and only 50 losses.
 Dom was once again an All-Star, hitting .316 and driving in 73 runs.
 The Red Sox were exuberant about playing in their first World Series since 1918 and very confident.